farlee2121/DevEssentialsBlog/_drafts/2022-03-31-Whats-your-duck-V2.md

 ## Design Tree and Effective Work Increments

-A spectrum describes the general lifecycle progression, but leaves fine-grained progress unclear.
+A spectrum describes the general lifecycle progression, but leaves the fine-grained progress unclear.
 Design trees can help us zoom in and understand the second motivational question "How do we effectively break down problems?".

 The design tree is an idea that we can represent all possible design routes as a [graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)).
 - Each graph node is is a possible decision we could make